vlang/pdf/README.md

 - `s_color:` is the color for the stroke operations
 - `f_color:`is the color for the fill operations

-After that, we can tell **vPDF** the font that we want to use in the PDF file :
+After that, we can now tell **vPDF** the font that we want to use in the PDF file :

 ```v
 doc.use_base_font(fnt_params.font_name)